ericzhang-cn/ailingbot/README_en.md

 # 🤔Frequently Asked Questions

-- Due to the fact that enterprise WeChat does not support uploading file event callbacks, the built-in `document_qa` policy cannot be used for enterprise WeChat.
+- Due to the fact that WeChat Work does not support uploading file event callbacks, the built-in `document_qa` policy cannot be used for WeChat Work.
 - The webhook of each IM requires a public IP.
 If you do not have one, you can consider testing locally through the " intranet penetration" solution.
 Please refer to online resources for specific methods.